 How do I get my kids to eat vegetables?

-But, I’m guessing that sharing the nutritional facts about vegetables won’t necessary change your kids’ opinions.
-So, here are some suggestions, feel free to adapt them based on the age of your children:
+I’m understand that sharing the nutritional facts about vegetables won’t necessarily change your kids’ opinions.
+So, here is a step-by-step way to help your kids to eat veggies without the stress:

 - Find out why they don’t like vegetables.
 Is it the colour, taste, smell, texture, or look of the food?
 Is it because the vegetables are mixed with or touching other foods?
-Is it awkward to cut or put on a fork or chew?
+Are vegetables awkward to cut or put on a fork or chew?
 Is there a problem digesting their food or a bodily response they associate with the food?

 - Figure out which vegetables your child likes to eat.
-Maybe there are only a few to start, but that’s okay.
+Maybe there are only a few to start, but that’s okay!
 Based on what your child likes, look for ways to offer similar options.
 If your child likes baked potatoes, try baked sweet potato, which will have a similar texture.
-If your child likes roasted carrots, try roasted beets or roasted cauliflower as similar options.
+Similarly, if your child likes roasted carrots, try roasted beets or roasted cauliflower as similar options.

-- Make the vegetables appealing.
-A dried out veggie tray probably won’t motivate anyone to eat vegetables, so try a tasty dip or sauce.
+A dried-out veggie tray probably won’t motivate anyone to eat vegetables, so try a tasty dip or sauce.
 Serve vegetables with seasoning to make them more flavourful.
 Offer salad dressing with a bright and colourful salad.

 - Get them involved